one moment please...

 After the training, teens get to also volunteer at camp as junior facilitators and get amazing hands-on experience working with kids.
 Through our mentorship, we train dynamic, driven young adults aged 12 and up to be counsellors-in-training for our campers, helping them to refine their thinking and creative skills with ongoing support from our senior staff in the form of daily debriefs and team building.
 Junior facilitator roles at camp include:

-Junior facilitators receive a certificate of completion and reference letter after their mentorship.
-An orientation session will take place during the teen leadership training.
-For application details, please contact us!
+This program runs from July 3 to 27.
+Junior facilitators receive a certificate of completion after their mentorship.
+An orientation session will take place during the teen leadership workshop.
+For application details, please contact us! **FULL**

 Our teen leadership training is a highly concentrated dose of creative pep!
 Over nine days, participants get the opportunity to hone their skills as youth leaders, experimenting with novel ideas and creative forms alongside seasoned educators and practicing professionals in the fields of writing, photography, illustration and new media.
 Through multifaceted projects inspired by the social issues that resonate with them most, they get to collaborate with other young adults who share their energy, vision and artistry, while shaping each other into community leaders and role models for kids.
 This training cultivates leadership skills relevant across fields, motivating new hobbies and career paths, and building a real sense of initiative.